turingschool/backend-curriculum-site/module3/lessons/jquery_dom_traversal_and_manipulation.md

 Let's try out a few things, just to get our hands dirty.
 We'll use the console in the Chrome developer tools to validate our work.

 * Select each `tr` element.
 * Select all of the elements with the class of `name`.
 * Select all of the elements with either the class of `name` or `term`.
-* Select all of the checked—umm—checkboxes.
+* Select all of the checked —umm— checkboxes.
 (You'll probably want to check some checkboxes first.)
 * Select all of the `td` elements with the class of `number` that appear in a row of a `tr` with the class of `whig`.

 (This should take about five minutes total.)

-![presidents of the usa][presidents]

-[presidents]: /assets/images/lessons/jquery/presidents.jpg
+---

+![part 2][part-two]

+[part-two]: /assets/images/lessons/jquery/part-two.jpg

 ## Lecture, Part Two: Manipulating CSS